dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 from http://karaf.apache.org/download.html
-download the Binary Distribution zip select a folder and extract it:... .. that extracted folder will be the karaf home
+download the Binary Distribution zip select a folder and extract it, that folder will be the Karaf-home

-then open a cmd client and navigate to the karaf extraction \bin  path and execute:
+Then open a cmd client and navigate to the {karaf home}\bin  path and execute:

 D:\apache-karaf-4.1.1\bin

 and run karaf.bat